rayan25nov/Fastify-Server/readme.md

 | `pnpm dev`        | Runs the server in development mode with TypeScript compilation and hot-reloading. |
 | `pnpm test`       | Runs the test suite using Jest.                                                    |
 | `pnpm test:watch` | Runs the tests in watch mode for continuous testing during development.            |

 ---

+## 🚀 Deployments to Vercel

+This project is deployed to [Vercel](https://vercel.com/) using a serverless function.
+The serverless function is defined in `api/index.js`, and the deployment configuration is specified in `vercel.json`.

+---